 Ultrahigh-speed Liquid Chromatograph, Nano-LC |

-Array analysis facility performs SNP genotyping using microarray techniques.
-Several types of microarray systems are used according to different purposes of projects.
-Each system is equipped with a Laboratory Information Management System (LIMS) to record samples and reagents information, conditions of dispensing robots, and others for the process control.
-The microarray data are sent to our supercomputer system, quality checks and genotype imputation are performed.
+SNP genotyping using microarray techniques are performed in the facility designated for array analyses.
+Several types of microarray systems are used according to the purpose of each project Each system is equipped with a Laboratory Information Management System (LIMS) to record samples and reagents information, conditions of dispensing robots, and information regarding to process control.
+The microarray data are then sent to our supercomputer system where quality checks and genotype imputation are performed.

 Model | Quantity | Feature |